CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

     * Allows searching by keywords

 *Cons:*
-> It only display tasks as a list while sometimes the calendar mode can tell user more information.
+> It only display tasks as a list while sometimes the calendar mode can tell users more information.

 ##### Calendar Vim
 *Pros:*